Indonesia's China-funded rail project on track despite cost overrun

 The project is funded by a loan from China Development Bank.

-The Indonesian firms have been lobbying their Chinese counterparts since last year to fund the rise in costs, while a capital injection from the Indonesian government is also awaiting authorities' approval.
+The Indonesian firms have been lobbying their Chinese counterparts since last year to fund the rise in costs, while a capital injection from the Indonesian government is also awaiting approval from the authorities.

-Mr Dwiyana said discussions were ongoing as to whether Chinese President Xi Jinping may witness a trial run of the rail project when he visits the South-east Asian country next month for the G-20 leaders' summit.
-REUTERS
+Mr Dwiyana said discussions were ongoing as to whether Chinese President Xi Jinping may witness a trial run of the rail project when he visits the South-east Asian country in November for the Group of 20 leaders' summit.